ndrean/phoenix_solid/README.md

 ## Channels

 A channel is an Elixir process derived from a Genserver: it is therefore capable of emitting and receiving messages.
-A channel is uniquely identified by a string and attached to the `socket` which accepts a list of channels.
+It is uniquely identified by a string and attached to the `socket` which accepts a list of channels.
+This is done in the _UserSocket_ module.

-- Whenever we `push` data through a channel client-side, its alter ego server-side will receive it in a callback `handle_in`.
+Whenever we `push` data through a channel client-side, its alter ego server-side will receive it in a callback `handle_in`.
-- we can push data from the server to the client through the socket with a `broadcast` related to a topic.
-The client will receive it with the listener `mychannel.on`.
+We can push data from the server to the client through the socket with a `broadcast` related to a topic or a `push(socket, topic, msg)`.
+The client will receive it with the listener `mychannel.on(topic, (resp)=>{...})`.

 To set up a channel, use the generator: